 Your records will also be sealed by the police agency that arrested you.
 You may have to pay another fee to the police agency.
 If your court costs were waived, then you do not have to pay the fee.

-Note: As of January 1st, 2017, you do not have to pay a fee in Cook County for the following things:
+Note: From January 1st, 2017 through January 1st, 2019, you do not have to pay a fee in Cook County for the following things:

 - Arrests where you were released without being charged;